hostintrusion/QuickADLab/README.md

 - Enter C to configure the workstation IPv4.
 Then enter J to join the workstation to the domain
 - Continue with disabling defender, applying PS logging, sysmon deployment and AD audit logging

+## What Next?
+- Add a Kali VM as an attacker
+- Add Elastic/Splunk indexer to collect and query sysmon/winevts

 ## To Do
 - Incorporate further vulnerabilities
 - - SMB write, credential overlap